Elgin Military Museum: HMCS Ojibwa

-Vimy Ridge and The Vimy Poppy
+Vimy Ridge and the Vimy Poppy

-A prominent artifact at the Elgin Military Museum is the Vimy Poppy, which was picked by a soldier from St. Thomas on Vimy Ridge a few weeks after the battle began on April 9 1917, in memory of his fallen comrades.
+A prominent artifact at the Elgin Military Museum is the Vimy Poppy, which was picked by a soldier from St. Thomas on Vimy Ridge a few weeks after the battle began on April 9, 1917, in memory of his fallen comrades.
 One of these soldiers was Lance Corporal Ellis Sifton who won the Victoria Cross that day but lost his life.
-The tiny box in which his effects were posted to his parents form part of a display in his honor.
+The tiny box in which his effects were posted to his parents forms part of a display in his honour.